ThreeSixtyGiving/grantnav/README.md

 ### Getting data for upload

 There is a list of 360Giving datasets at http://www.threesixtygiving.org/data/find-data/.
 There's an API for this list http://data.threesixtygiving.org/data.json and some code to help download from it -  https://github.com/ThreeSixtyGiving/datagetter

+If you see the message "Killed", you need to increase the memory in your VM.

 If your data is in a flat format (eg Excel spreadsheet, CSV), or needs validating, you can use [CoVE](http://cove.opendataservices.coop/360/) to convert and validate your data.